Orchestre au Bahut

 The choice of this commission and other performance material, along with the educational approaches to be employed, are agreed and developed in close consultation with the Education Authorities of the Paris region.

 Every year this creative cooperation between the Paris Mozart Orchestra and the schools enables teachers to forge fascinating links between their various disciplines – music, drama, literature, art, theatre, foreign languages, history, geography, civics, physical education and more.

 We engage in committed long-term partnerships which operate continuously throughout the school year.

-In 2020/21 the orchestra is beginning a new residency in and around the suburban town of Gagny, near Paris.
+In 2021/2022 the orchestra is continuing its residency in and around the suburban town of Gagny, near Paris.
 Selected groups from a lycée, a college and a school will benefit from workshops and cultural visits, while we will also be reaching out to the local care home.
-All the students will join us on 20 May 2021 for a special participatory concert at the Palais d’Iena in Paris.
+All the students will join us during the spring for a special participatory concert in a prestigious Parisian institution.

 project of the season

 ALEXANDRA GRIMAL – JEAN GIONO – ALEXANDRE HOLLAN